JackyWang1992/QuoraQuestionsClassification/README.md

 Minghui Zhu:
 1. choose the final project topic and lead the team
 2. designed and implemented codes for neural network models, LSTM, GRU, MLP.
-3. revised Naive Bayes Classifier and Decision Tree Classifier based on Shulin's work
+3. revised Naive Bayes Classifier and Decision Tree Classifier
 4. designed and implemented the raw-text based features:length of question, number of punctuations, number of stopwords, number of tokens, number of types and average length of tokens.
 5. write the models part in paper
 6. cleaning and polishing all the code, and make most of them runnable locally